You don’t have to be a Star Wars fan to know about Baby Yoda.

 Two things we do know are that Baby Yoda is approximately 50 years old and a male of the species.

-In the series’s first episode, The Mandalorian (aka Din Djarin) is told that the target he is being hired to track down is around that age (which adds to the surprise when he discovers the young creature), and the ex-Imperial scientist who later examines Baby Yoda confirms that information.
-Yoda himself lived to around 900 years old, so it makes sense that
+In the Disney+ series’s first episode, The Mandalorian (aka Din Djarin) is told that the target he is being hired to track down is around that age (which adds to the surprise when he discovers the young creature), and the ex-Imperial scientist who later examines Baby Yoda confirms that information.
+Yoda himself lived to around 900 years old in the Star Wars universe, so it makes sense that

 During his examination of Baby Yoda, the ex-Imperial scientist also refers to the character as “him,” confirming his status as a male of the species.
 Officially licensed Disney merchandise also refers to the character as a male, so that particular question appears to have been answered.

 Early on in the Disney+ show, a popular rumor suggested that Baby Yoda could be, well … a

 The idea that Baby Yoda could be a clone of the original Yoda seemed to make sense initially, given the extensive use of cloning in the wars that preceded the formation of the Galactic Empire — appropriately known as “The Clone Wars.”
 As seen in Lucasfilm’s Star Wars prequel trilogy and the long-running Star Wars: The Clone Wars animated series (which recently concluded on Disney+), the Galactic Republic used a massive army of clones in its battle with the trade federation, only to have the clones turn on the Jedi in Star Wars: Revenge of the Sith and lay the foundation for the rise of the Galactic Empire in the Star Wars universe.
 One can only hope a Darth Vader-esque turn to the Dark Side isn’t in